Wren’s baroque masterpiece and London’s most vivacious guide…

 “here once and for all the principle of English freedom has been given spiritual form: license and variety in the parts, conforming not from order but from free will…”

 “All of St. Paul’s speaks individually and collectively at once…”

 Which landmarks can truly be called ‘icons’ of the London skyline?
 Big Ben?
 The London Eye?
 Perhaps the Houses of Parliament?
 The curved dome of St Paul’s Cathedral, sitting proudly amongst them all, must surely be a leading contender.
-In this London Walks virtual tour of Sir Christopher Wren’s baroque masterpiece, you will discover the wonders of the City’s most magnificent church.
+On this London Walks virtual tour of Sir Christopher Wren’s baroque masterpiece you discover the wonders of the City’s most magnificent church.

-The unmistakeable exterior of St Paul’s is recognisable the world over, and the Cathedral usually welcomes two million visitors every year.
+The unmistakable exterior of St Paul’s is recognisable the world over, and the Cathedral usually welcomes two million visitors every year.

 One of the joys of an online tour is of course that we can get up close to the nooks and crannies that simply cannot be admired fully from the city streets below.
 Your tour guide Leo will show you the details in the stonework; the carvings you normally would have to crane your necks and squint your eyes to see.
 Uncover the secrets of Wren’s architectural genius and learn how to spot his signature baroque style.
 We will share stories of World War Two heroism, climb all the way up to the top of the magnificent Golden Gallery, and creep down into the Crypt to pay our respects to the most famous Britons buried below.

 No tour of the City is complete without a visit to take in the splendour of this stunning church.
 As global restrictions continue to hold the pause button on our travel plans, this virtual experience will make you feel as though you have been there and back from the comfort of your own home.